 Professional Development Training

-Due to the COVID-19 pandemic, all classes are conducted virtually and are available as live webinars or pre-recorded classes only.
+Classes are also available as live webinars or pre-recorded videos.
 Please contact us for availability and price quotes.

 Racism in Children's Music: